Joining the Team - Logistics and Travel - FAQ - Practices - Policies - Email Archive - History

 Preparing For ARML

-- Elite team tryouts will be held at practices.
-We will begin selecting teams on April 18th and continue until all elite team spots are filled, so students registering after this date will be at a disadvantage.
+- Elite team tryouts will be held independently of practices.
+We will begin selecting teams in mid-April and continue until all elite team spots are filled, so students registering after the date mentioned above will be at a disadvantage.
 See the Policies for more information about team selection.

 On The Road